Baseband-processor/Air-Legacy/README.md

 **SPECIAL THANKS**

-A great thanks to *Andreas Hadjiprocopis* (aka *Bliako*), probably the best library contributor ever, without him the biggest part related to C code would be broken.
+A great thanks to *Andreas Hadjiprocopis* (aka *Bliako*), probably the best collaborator I ever had, without him the biggest part related to the C code would be broken.

 **other thanks**
 * perlmonks community, especially syphilis  for his initial help